DOWNLOAD THE NEW TWINIVERSITY APP!

 homeschool

-3. Have PLENTY of little activities
+3. Have PLENTY of Little Activities

 I’m talking a ton of activities!
 You are trying to occupy two toddlers, after all.
 I’m a huge proponent of making these, but like every other twin mom out there are thinking who has the time?
 So do what you can and make more along the way if needed.
 Plus, a bonus with twins is that you can get twice the use out of something when you have your little ones swap the activity.
 One of my favorite activities I call “muffin pan color sorting”.
 Basically you take different colored pom-poms and have them sort them into different colors in a muffin pan.
 I also make sure I have Lego Duplo blocks, chunky puzzles, and coloring books available for them to use.